Changissnz/selfinterest/README.md

-introspections relatable to but not required to be related to the natural sciences, since sentient being’s understanding of the natural sciences bears relevance outside of the manuscripts and natural phenomenon as practiced by sentient beings, practices coinciding with natural phenomenon but differs to natural phenomenon by their sole association to sentient will, so will has the effecting autonomy to heed natural phenomenon for the “self-interest”.
+introspections relatable to but not required to be related to the natural sciences, since sentient being’s understanding of the natural sciences bears relevance outside of the manuscripts and natural phenomenon as practiced by sentient beings, practices coinciding with natural phenomenon but differing to natural phenomenon by their sole association to sentient will, so will has the effecting autonomy to heed natural phenomenon for the “self-interest”.
 This last point of natural phenomenon being separate from sentient will is necessary not to promote arguments in duality and